 The page has been translated by Gen AI.

-From the Block Storage Details page, add the connection server and then connect to the server to perform the connection work (Mount, Disk Online).
-After use, perform the disconnection work (Umount, Disk Offline) and then remove the connection server.
+On the Block Storage Details page, add a connected server, then access the server to perform connection operations (Mount, Disk Online).
+After use, perform disconnection operations (Umount, Disk Offline) and then remove the connected server.

 • Server OS: LINUX